dnschmitz/2021-ss-exponential-org-/coursework.md

 ---

-Even traditional industries are more and more information-enabled and with this disruption occurs
+Even traditional industries are more and more information-enabled

 Disruptive breakthroughs occur when disparate fields cross